Economics of the FIFA World Cup: France (1998)

+France experienced a 13.4% decrease in overnight hotel stays by non-residents during the 1998 World Cup, compared to June the year before.
+There was no significant impact observed on retail sales in France during the World Cup.
+The "couch potato effect" argues that local residents may have felt the desire to stay home and watch the games on television to avoid crowds.
+This could partially explain the limited retail sales.
+France kept its spending comparatively low on the World Cup (less than 500 million USD) by mostly renovating existing stadiums and only building one new one, the Stade de France.
+A significant positive impact on employment in hosting regions was observed starting in 1996, due to the start of construction on facilities for the World Cup.

+Large portions of the profits from the World Cup did not go to France, but instead went to multinational organizations such as ISL, Sony, and FIFA itself.
+In the past, much of the tournament's revenue had come from physical ticket sales, but by 1998 most of it was coming from television.
+The French stadiums were small compared to previous ones, so less physical tickets could be sold.
+The going-rate for European television rights to cover the World Cup was 1.12 billion Euros.
+Global coverage of the event led to massive incentives for corporate sponsors.
+Income from corporate sponsors was over 240 million Euros.
+FIFA predicted the total revenue from the 1998 World Cup to be 20 billion Euros.
+French organizers had very limited control over television rights, which had been sold before they were made the host.
+Due to a sponsorship deal with Coca Cola, hotels hosting FIFA members could not sell Pepsi products.

 South Korea / Japan (2002)

-In the 2002 World Cup, several other advantages were discovered when the host was split between Japan and Korea.
-This was the first time the tournament had been hosted in two countries, with thirty two matches being played in each country with a grand total of sixty four matches.
+In the 2002 World Cup, several other advantages were discovered when the competition was split between Japan and Korea.
+This was the first time the tournament had been hosted in two countries, with 32 matches played in each country and a total of 64 matches.
 With the three million live spectators ticket sales were 1.2 billion dollars.
-FIFA promised each country 110 million for hosting and all revenue from their ticket sales.
+FIFA promised each country $110 million for hosting and all revenue from their ticket sales.

-Each country expanded their 20 soccer facilities with a total investment of 4.7 billion.
-A host country can also see value in the national exposure with so many people viewing and attending the event.
+Each country expanded their 20 soccer facilities, with a total investment of $4.7 billion.
+A host country can also see value in the national exposure, with so many people viewing and attending the event.

-It was predicted prior to the 2002 Cup that the England team's absence would cost the economy 4.7 billion in lost output or about .3% of their GDP (Gross Domestic Product) were they to win the entire tournament.
-Should the England team lose in just the first two weeks however, the losses are only expected to reach a total of 1.8 billion.
+It was predicted prior to the 2002 Cup that the England team's absence would cost the economy $4.7 billion in lost output, or about 0.3% of their GDP (Gross Domestic Product) were they to win the entire tournament.
+Should the England team lose in just the first two weeks however, the losses were only expected to reach a total of 1.8 billion.